 The Department of Spanish and Portuguese offers a Ph.D. in Spanish with a focus in Spanish, Spanish-American, or Chicano/Latino literatures and cultures.
 The program integrates period and genre studies with work in literary and critical theory, linguistics, sociohistorical studies, and cultural studies.
 The Department seeks to professionalize its Ph.D. candidates not as narrow specialists but rather as scholars and critics acquainted with a range of fields that relate to and enhance their discipline.
-Graduate emphases in Comparative Literature, Critical Theory, and Women’s Studies are available; other areas of study (for example, film, history) may be designed with approval from the student’s Ph.D. guidance committee.
+Graduate emphases in Latin American Studies, Visual Studies, Critical Theory, and Feminist Studies are available; other areas of study (for example, film, history) may be designed with approval from the student’s Ph.D. guidance committee.
 The Department has been traditionally committed to excellence in teaching, both in its own practice and in the formation of its graduates.

 An additional foreign language (with proficiency equivalent to the 2C level) is required; this requirement may be satisfied by examination or course work.
 The selection of a foreign language must be approved by the student’s guidance committee and is based on the specific research interests and field of study of the candidate.

 A minimum of 16 courses beyond the B.A. or eight beyond the M.A. are required.
 All students must take the following two required courses: The sequence HUMAN 398A-HUMAN 398B is completed over the course of two quarters; HUMAN 398A is taken during the spring quarter of the first year, and HUMAN 398B in the fall quarter of the second year.